San Diego Burglary Lawyer

 Lee Law Group Can Defend You Against Burglary

 You need a defense attorney with integrity, experience, and compassion for your story.
 The team at Lee Law Group has vast criminal law experience, including burglary defense.
 We understand the stress that can come from facing burglary charges, especially if the crime is considered a serious felony.
-Our firm can craft a strong defense that matches the details of your unique case.
-We want to fight for your interests.
+Our firm can craft a strong defense that matches the details of your unique case in San Diego, CA. We want to fight for your interests.

 Burglary is a wobbler and can be charged as a felony or a misdemeanor, depending on the circumstances, but all first-degree burglary charges are felonies.
 Burglary requires only criminal intent for conviction and does not require another criminal act.
 The two degrees of burglary in California are: